zephyralistair/Imaging-Physics-Lab-Toolbox/README.md

 # Imaging Physics Lab Toolbox
 Toolbox for medical imaging data pre & post processing for the Meikle Imaging Physics Lab @ USYD

-The repository currently includes two tools in the Jupyter Notebooks folder:
+The repository currently includes tools in the libs folder as well as some Demos in Jupyter Notebooks:
 - Image derived input function automated extraction
     - Contains code for DICOM reading and preprocessing
     - Extracts input functions from either the aorta or left ventricle